gsharma/mongo-rest/README.md

 ## Deployment
-The service is deployable as a WAR on Jetty or Tomcat.
+The service is deployable as a WAR on [Jetty](http://jetty.codehaus.org/jetty) or [Tomcat](http://tomcat.apache.org).
 If you have to, feel free to drop the WAR on a beefier app-server like JBoss/Weblogic/Websphere.
 The service does expect a MongoDB installation.
 Download and install your platform [MongoDB Release](http://www.mongodb.org/downloads).
-To get started, clone the project and 'mvn package'.

 ## Testing